 Crossrail will encourage regeneration and generate significant employment opportunities.

-The benefits to the enonomy are estimated to be at least £42 billion in current prices.
+The benefits to the economy are estimated to be at least £42 billion in current prices.

 The new, energy efficient, lightweight Crossrail trains are over 200m long with modern, spacious interiors.
 They include wide gangways between carriages, air conditioning and improved passenger information systems.

 They will be introduced between May 2017 and December 2019.

 Accessibility is being dramatically improved across the route .
 Every station will have step free access and there will be level boarding at central stations.

 All new stations will have marked routes, step-free access and simple signage and information to help passengers can move independently through stations.